MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ## Modify the response.json file

 You can modify the `response.json` file to set default values that are used when setup is run.
 For example, you can configure the `response.json` file to select a specific set of workloads that should be selected automatically.
 You can also configure the `response.json` to specify if the client should only receive updated files from the network layout location.
-See [Automate Visual Studio installation with a response file](../install/automated-installation-with-response-file.md) for details.
+For more information, see [Automate Visual Studio installation with a response file](../install/automated-installation-with-response-file.md).

-If you run into a problem with the Visual Studio bootstrapper throwing an error when you pair it with a `response.json` file, see the "Failed to parse ID from parent process" section of the [Troubleshoot network-related errors when you install or use Visual Studio](../install/troubleshooting-network-related-errors-in-visual-studio.md#error-failed-to-parse-id-from-parent-process) page for more information on what to do.
+If you run into a problem with the Visual Studio bootstrapper throwing an error when you pair it with a `response.json` file, see [Troubleshoot network-related errors when you install or use Visual Studio](../install/troubleshooting-network-related-errors-in-visual-studio.md#error-failed-to-parse-id-from-parent-process) page for more information.

 ## Copy the layout to a network share